mongodb/mongo-python-driver/doc/examples/timeouts.rst

 -------------------------------

-:meth:`~pymongo.timeout` is asyncio safe; the timeout only applies to current Task and multiple Tasks can configure different timeouts in parallel.
+:meth:`~pymongo.timeout` is asyncio safe; the timeout only applies to current Task and multiple Tasks can configure different timeouts concurrently.
 :meth:`~pymongo.timeout` can be used identically in `Motor <https://github.com/mongodb/motor>`_, for example::